aquitania99/sydney-kids-activities/README.md

     ...
 ```

 **Upsert** = INSERT if new, UPDATE if already exists.
-The `UNIQUE(source, external_id)` constraint is the key — it means "no two rows from the same source can have the same ID."
+The `UNIQUE(source, external_id)` constraint is the key, it means "no two rows from the same source can have the same ID."

 Running the pipeline twice?
-Safe — records update, no duplicates.
+Safe, records update, no duplicates.

 `excluded.name` = SQLite syntax for "the value we were trying to insert" in the ON CONFLICT clause.

 ### Why `conn.row_factory = sqlite3.Row`?

-Without it, sqlite3 returns tuples: `(1, "osm", "Centennial Park", ...)` — you'd access by index `row[2]`.
+Without it, sqlite3 returns tuples: `(1, "osm", "Centennial Park", ...)` you'd access by index `row[2]`.

-With it, results behave like dicts: `row["name"]` — much more readable and safe if column order changes.
+With it, results behave like dicts: `row["name"]`, much more readable and safe if column order changes.

 ```python
 conn = sqlite3.connect("activities.db")